lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/schematics.md

 built from the schematic, you may find that a route bends too sharply or goes too close to a component.
 You can write down the points it needs to go to in the schematic's global coordinate system, and add them as waypoints to the route.
-That is, if you go back to your layout script, before you `build!` the layout, you can do something like
+That is, if you go back to your layout script, before you `render!` the layout, you can do something like

 ```julia
 ### original script